atheiman/django-reviews/README.md

     ```

     > **Note**<br>
-    > Defining the `DJANGO_REVIEWS` dict for configuration is not _required_, but it is recommended that you do so and define at least the recommended models as described in the [Configuration section below](#configuration).
+    > Defining the `DJANGO_REVIEWS` dict for configuration is not _required_, but it is recommended that you do so and define at least the recommended settings keys as described in the [Configuration section below](#configuration).

 1. In the store app's `models.py` import the necessary classes and create the `Product` model using the `reviewable` decorator: